-Waipapa Marae (City campus), Tutahi Tonu Marae (Epsom campus), Tai Tonga campus in Manukau and Te Papa Ako o Tai Tokerau in Whangārei provide a home away from home for tauira Māori and their whānau.
+Waipapa Marae (City campus), Tai Tonga campus in Manukau and Te Papa Ako o Tai Tokerau in Whangārei provide a home away from home for tauira Māori and their whānau.

 The university's Kaitakawaenga Māori provides information and support to tauira and their whānau, including advice on entry, enrolment, scholarships and financial opportunities, as well as pastoral guidance.